Aloway History, Family Crest & Coats of Arms

 Early Origins of the Aloway family

-hundred of Ossulstone.
 Today, it is part of Greater London.
-There are a few different possible origins of the place name but the generally accepted origin is from the Old English words hol + weg which evolved to mean "the road with a hollow."
+There are a few different possible origins of the place name but the generally accepted origin is from the Old English words "hol" + "weg" which evolved to mean "the road with a hollow."
 One of the first listings of the district was in 1307, when it was listed as Le Holeweye.

 Early History of the Aloway family

-Another 131 words (9 lines of text) covering the years 1826, 1684, 1666, 1734, 1720, 1734, 1722, 1723 and are included under the topic Early Aloway History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Aloway research.
+Another 60 words (4 lines of text) covering the years 1581, 1684, 1666, 1734, 1720, 1734, 1722, 1723, 1691, 1759, 1691, 1684, 1695, 1562, 1616, 1562, 1582, 1599, 1604 and are included under the topic Early Aloway History in all our PDF Extended History products and printed products wherever possible.

 Aloway Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Aloway include Holloway, Hollway, Holoway, Hollaway, Hollywood and others.

 Early Notables of the Aloway family (pre 1700)

-Another 26 words (2 lines of text) are included under the topic Early Aloway Notables in all our PDF Extended History products and printed products wherever possible.
+Another 152 words (11 lines of text) are included under the topic Early Aloway Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Aloway family to Ireland